nadalsol/css-best-practices/02-bem-methodology.md

 ### Example 03

-Make use of Sass’ parent selector, to avoid writing our block over and over (which is error prone):
+Make use of **Sass’ parent selector**, to avoid writing our block over and over (which is error prone):

 - not ideal: 👨🏻‍💻 [Example 03a (CodePen)](https://codepen.io/nadalsol/pen/RwoxyLz)
 - much better: 👨🏻‍💻 [Example 03b (CodePen)](https://codepen.io/nadalsol/pen/zYopjVm)

 ### Example 04

-This is general good practice when dealing with nested code: keep all of your context (e.g. all `.card__title {}` code) encapsulated in one location:
+This is general good practice when dealing with nested code: **keep all of your context encapsulated in one location**:

 - not ideal: 👨🏻‍💻 [Example 04a (CodePen)](https://codepen.io/nadalsol/pen/yLVpEej)
 - much better: 👨🏻‍💻 [Example 04b (CodePen)](https://codepen.io/nadalsol/pen/XWNVYXy)